knowlab/knowlab.github.io/members.md

 - Hengrui Zhang, Institute of Health Informatics, UCL.
 Hengrui works on deep learning models for automated coding from discharge summaries.
 - Yun-Hsuan Chang, Institute of Health Informatics, UCL.
 Yun works on Parkinson's Disease Modelling using mutimodal data.
 - Xuezhe Wang, Institute of Health Informatics, UCL.
 Xuezhe works on graphic neural network algorithms for predicting adverse drug reactions of COVID-19 treatments.
 - Zhaolong Wu, Institute of Health Informatics, UCL.
 Zhaolong works on clinical NLP models utilising multi-documents for automating medical coding from free-text EHR data.
-- Alexander Dobres,  Institute of Health Informatics, UCL.
-Knowledge graph based approaches for predicting adverse drug events of COVID-19 drugs.

 ### Alumni
+- Alexander Dobres was a Msc student worked on knowledge graph based approaches for predicting adverse drug events of COVID-19 drugs.
+-  Tina Yao was a MRes student based at the Institute of Health Informatics, UCL.
+She worked on deep learning methods for facilitating the management of atrial fibrillation in patients with critical illnesses.
 - <a href="https://intranet.csc.liv.ac.uk/~hang/">Dr Hang Dong</a> was working on applied machine learning, natural language processing (NLP), and data mining for phenotyping from electronic health records.
 He is now a research fellow at Oxford University.
 - Menka Shah was an MSc student at Institute of Health Informatics, UCL.
 She now works at Frimley Health NHS Foundation Trust.
 - Fahad Siddiqui was an Msc Institute of Health Informatics, UCL.
 He works at Kettering General Hospital.